Here's a step-by-step guide on how to achieve this 5m UART Raspberry Pi Laser Distance Sensors Wholesale:

 ser.flushInput()

-# Send commands to the sensor here
+# Send commands to the 5m distance sensor here

 ser.write(b'CMD_START_MEASUREMENT')